Diego Martiñones

-Diego Andrés Martiñones Rus (born 25 January 1985 in Montevideo), known as Diego Martiñones, is a former Uruguayan footballer who is played as a forward.
-He is retired from the field.
+Diego Andrés Martiñones Rus (born 25 January 1985), known as Diego Martiñones, is a Uruguayan former footballer who played as a forward.

 Career

 In 2005 Martiñones began his professional career with Danubio F.C.
 During the 2008 season he transferred to Tacuarembó F.C. where he remained until the end of that season.
 The following year, he signed for Chilean club Cobresal, but returned to Uruguay a year after to join Central Español where he showed good form.

 For the 2011 season he travelled abroad again, this time he signed with Bolivian team Blooming.

 In January 2012, he returned to his home land, playing again for Danubio F.C.
 During the Clausura 2012 he scored 10 goals in 14 matches, calling the attention of many clubs from Argentina and Mexico you wanted to hire him.

 As a result of his good performances at his return to Danubio, he was transferred to Mexican side Estudiantes Tecos in July 2012.